tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
+- disable extrusion for now
+- develop example where extrusion is necessary
     - determine if there's a way to delay extrusion to only when necessary
     - to keep types uncluttered
 - test out `max`
 - test out `fib`